wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

     <pre><strong>task init</strong></pre>

-    <a target="_blank" href="https://github.com/kalenarndt/terraform-repo-template/blob/main/Taskfile.yaml">Taskfile.yaml</a> is what the <tt>task init</tt> command runs.
-Note it uses <a target="_blank" href="https://asdf-vm.com/">ASDF</a>, which provides a single CLI tool and command interface to manage the install of <strong>multiple versions of each project</strong> runtime.
+    This command runs the <a target="_blank" href="https://github.com/kalenarndt/terraform-repo-template/blob/main/Taskfile.yaml">Taskfile.yaml</a>.
+Note it invokes <a target="_blank" href="https://asdf-vm.com/">ASDF</a>, which provides a single CLI tool and command interface to manage the install of <strong>multiple versions of each project</strong> runtime.

     Notice that to add a utility, both the <tt>Taskfile.yaml</tt> and <tt>.tool-versions</tt> files need to be edited.